 25.04 Pull a line and build an 8" block wall between the block corners.
 25.05 Establish and build the other corner leads.
-25.06 Build foundation walls to floor elevations.
-25.07 Make foundation walls waterproof, if required.
-25.08 Install flashing, anchor bolts, termite shields and weep holes; install vents (if a wooden floor system is used).
+25.06 Build or describe the process of building foundation walls to floor elevations.
+25.07 Describe the process of making foundation walls waterproof, if required.
+25.08 Describe the process of installing flashing, anchor bolts, termite shields and weep holes; install vents (if a wooden floor system is used).
 26.0 Estimate materials and costThe student will be able to: 26.01 Estimate the materials needed for a specific job.
 26.02 Estimate the cost of the materials, labor, unit/ labor costs and sales tax.
 27.0 Operate and maintain power equipmentThe student will be able to: 27.01 Follow safety practices when using and maintaining power equipment.
 27.02 Use masonry saw with an abrasive blade to cut masonry units.
 27.03 Use masonry saw with a diamond blade to cut masonry units.
-27.04 Set up, operate and maintain power tools and equipment.
+27.04 Set up, operate and maintain power tools and equipment (mixer, hand held saw, drill, etc.).

-Course Number: BCV0362 Occupational Completion Point: Brickmason - 450 Hours - SOC Code 47-2021 28.0 Perform construction detailsThe student will be able to: 28.01 Build 4" and 8" brick corners.
-28.02 Build 4", 6", 8" and 12" block corners.
-28.03 Build reinforced masonry walls, composite walls and cavity walls.
+Occu Course Number: BCV0362 Occupational Completion Point: C Brickmason 1 - 450 Hours - SOC Code 47-2021 28.0 Perform construction detailsThe student will be able to: 28.01 Build 4" and/or 8" double-wythe brick corners.
+28.02 Build 4", 6" and 12" block corners.
+(Optional) 28.03 Build reinforced masonry walls, composite walls and cavity walls.
 28.04 Erect corner poles and lay out brick coursing on story pole.
 28.05 Course brick heights.
 28.06 Build brick and/or block sills, steps, piers, pilasters, columns, brick chase, flue, paving, BBQ pits and planters.
-28.07 Construct a brick-veneer wall.
+(Optional)

-28.08 Set precast and built-in lintels.
-28.09 Build modular brick walls.
-28.10 Lay glass blocks.
-28.11 Set door jams.
-28.12 Reinforce masonry walls.
-29.0 Demonstrate knowledge of masonry repair and restorationThe student will be able to: 29.01 Recognize signs of deterioration in masonry structures.
+28.07 Construct a brick veneer wall.
+28.08 Install precast and built-in lintels.
+(Optional) 28.09 Build modular brick walls.
+28.10 Install adhered stone veneer installation.
+(Optional) 28.11 Install door jams.
+(Optional) 29.0 Demonstrate knowledge of masonry repair and restorationThe student will be able to: 29.01 Recognize signs of deterioration in masonry structures.
 29.02 Describe the causes of efflorescence, cracking and faulty mortar joints.
 29.03 Describe the procedures for preventing and correcting efflorescence, cracking and faulty mortar joints.
 29.04 Describe the procedures for preventing and correcting water damage in basements.
 29.05 Demonstrate proper use of masonry sealers.